vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 **HTTP Method:** **POST**

 **Description -** Sending a POST request to Customers Endpoint will allow the users to create a customer as a Corporate Account for getting the features and using further options.
-Finzy is providing a dashboard where corporate customers can create their account and use the settings later on as per their convenience.
+Finzly is providing a dashboard where corporate customers can create their account and use the settings later on as per their convenience.
 In order to create a customer a POST request containing a series of parameters and objects to the **POST /customers** endpoint is required.
 All parameters and objects are specified below -

 **Request Parameters**